The Table

 Friday, 10:00 AM

-Commit to the EUR 2.3M in the joint assessment with a 12-month implementation timeline
+Commit to EUR 2.3M with a 12-month implementation timeline

-Sign the joint assessment document with the specific EUR 2.3M figure and a 12-month implementation schedule across all five European entities.
-Three payroll-cycle milestones: months 4, 8, and 12.
-This is what Article 9(4) requires — specific measures with concrete timelines.
-It is financially painful but creates legal certainty and signals good faith to Claudia, the monitoring body, and the 560 affected employees.
+Sign the joint assessment with EUR 2.3M and a 12-month schedule across five European entities.
+Three payroll-cycle milestones at months 4, 8, 12.
+This is what Article 9(4) requires: specific measures, concrete timelines.
+Financially painful but creates legal certainty and signals good faith to Claudia, the monitoring body, and the 560 affected employees.

-Include a commitment to address the gap with 'material pay adjustments' but defer the specific EUR figure pending formal board approval at the December board meeting.
-Claudia will understand that financial commitments of this size require board sign-off — this is a reasonable corporate governance constraint, not a delay tactic.
+Commit to 'material pay adjustments' but defer the EUR figure pending board approval at the December meeting.
+Financial commitments of this size require board sign-off: a corporate governance constraint, not a delay tactic.

 Commit to EUR 2.3M phased over 18 months with three documented milestones

-Commit to the full EUR 2.3M figure but implement it in three phases over 18 months — months 6, 12, and 18 — with each milestone verified by the Works Council and documented in a supplementary schedule to the joint assessment.
-Article 9(5) expressly permits phased implementation with documented justification.
-The financial exposure per year drops to approximately EUR 1.5M in year one.
+Full EUR 2.3M in three phases over 18 months (months 6, 12, 18), each milestone verified by the Works Council and documented in a supplementary schedule.
+Article 9(5) permits phased implementation with documented justification.
+Year-one exposure drops to roughly EUR 1.5M.

 Henrik Janssen